seapagan/dev-portfolio-app/README.md

 ### Clone this Git repository

-Either clone it somewhere locally from where you then upload the build directory to your web hosting provider, or clone it directly onto your hosting server.
+Either clone it somewhere locally from where you then upload the dist directory to your web hosting provider, or clone it directly onto your hosting server.
-Note that the only files which need to be available to your web hosting server are the contents of the `./build` directory.
+Note that the only files which need to be available to your web hosting server are the contents of the `./dist` directory.

 ### Install the dependencies